Our Mission

 Founder and CEO

 Paulyne is the founder and CEO of The Artistic Psychologist (TAP).
-Her love and passion for mental health led to the creation of this platform, which aims to make information on mental health and mental health services as accessible as possible for young people in Kenya.
+Her deep love and passion for mental health inspired her to establish this organisation, which aims to amplify personal stories about mental health in Kenya and Africa.
+Additionally, TAP seeks to increase the accessibility of mental health resources, particularly for young people in Kenya.

 Phoebe Simba